collinear-ai/simulations/examples/rl/README.md

 # Tau-Hard docs

-In the simulations_RL notebook, we run Tau-Hard, leveraging the Collinear TraitBasis technology to improve the realism of the user turns.
+In the simulations_RL notebook, we run Tau-Hard (Collinear's version of Tau Bench for Agent robustness testing), leveraging the Collinear TraitBasis technology to improve the realism of the user turns.

 ```
 import argparse